 Many situations can be successfully resolved if they are managed well, however in rare cases you may have to dismiss your PA.
 This factsheet provides guidance on how to manage the disciplinary process fairly and legally.

 Supervision meeting: regular meetings you have with your PA to discuss their performance.
 If there is an issue with their conduct or performance, you should discuss it with them in these meetings and try to resolve it before it has the chance to escalate.
+It is important for both you and your PA’s that you keep a written record of each Supervision meeting.

 Investigation: if there is an issue with your PA’s conduct or performance you should investigate the problem so that you are clear about what happened.
 You should gather relevant evidence e.g., witness statements.